 Sketching is an excellent way to quickly explore concepts.
 You can sketch for minutes or even hours and work out multiple possible angles and solutions to the design problem you’re facing.
 This is an essential step in the design process.
 It will save you time to work through concepts on paper before going to the computer.
 While it is possible to build sketches on the computer, it’s not as fast as sketching multiple concepts on paper. and your hand is free to explore on paper, and your brain dumps all your ideas quickly and freely, and it’s meant to be fast and fun, but not rushed, so let your mind explore and you hand to release all those ideas on to the paper.

 Those pencil sketches will help you quickly record the likeness of what you have visualised in your head.
 By putting those ideas on paper is the only way to evaluate them is to see if they are worth exploring further.
 The Sketches will then help to create the basic composition of your illustration.

 Client Communication and Approval

 Showing sketched compositions to clients will potentially save you an enormous amount of time.
 The more detailed the project will be the earlier you want client approval.
 If you’re going to spend hours on an illustration, you want to make sure the client is in agreement with your choice of design direction before moving forward.
 Getting approval from clients is a common part of the illustration process.
 It is also common on large logo design projects and other graphic design projects as well.

 Visual Exploration & showing process development

 Sketching can be used as an activity diary to record and explore your design process.
 It can also be used to explore multiple options and design directions for that particular design.

-Documenting your process is valuable evidence to show your thought and design thinking that other clients can see how you work.
+Documenting your process is valuable evidence to show your thoughts and design thinking so that other clients can see how you work.

-Also, check this article I wrote that I think you will find valuable:-
+Also, check out this article I wrote that I think you will find valuable:-

-Let us know your experiences with sketching before jumping to digital within your design process.
+Let us know your experience with sketching before jumping to digital within your design process.